cirosantilli/latex-submodule/readme.md

 Default value:

-- if the current git repository has no tags, `EMPTY`
+- if the the HEAD commit (current commit) has no tags, it equals [TAG_DEFAULT](#tag_default)
-- else, the name of the most recent tag in current branch, given by: `git describe --abbrev=0 --tags`
+- else, the first of the tags in alphabetical (ASCII) order

-    Note that the most recent tag may not correspond to the current version since in git versions may have no tags associated to them.
+In this way, you can upload a latest version of your project whenever you are not on a git tag.

+It is recommended that you don't name a git tag as [TAG_DEFAULT](#tag_default), since this would conflict with this default methodology.

+### TAG_DEFAULT

+The default value for TAG in case the HEAD has no tags.

+Default value: `latest`

 # When should you modify a file in this directory